 A mother from Charlotte, North Carolina has an important message for parents about the importance of preparing kids for an emergency, after a choking attack left her completely dependent on her kids for help.

-Lindsay Smith was home alone Monday with her three sons, Hunter, 8, Michael, 7, and Abe, 5, when she began choking on a small piece of bacon.
+Lindsay Smith was home alone one typical Monday with her three sons, Hunter, 8, Michael, 7, and Abe, 5, when she began choking on a small piece of bacon.

 As a result of two separate neck surgeries she’s undergone in the past year, Lindsay says she chokes often, but it’s never happened without another adult around.